Tech Stack

 WebMCP is the browser-side companion to backend MCP.
 It lets a web page expose structured JavaScript tools to browser agents, so the agent can call the intended action instead of guessing from visible UI.

-In RateLoop, WebMCP belongs on /docs/ai and the browser signing handoff.
-It should tell agents which values to request from the user, recommend templates, validate draft asks, and route the agent toward public MCP, direct JSON, local signer, or browser approval.
-It should not replace the public MCP endpoint used by headless agents.
+In RateLoop, WebMCP is a narrow browser-handoff helper.
+It can tell agents which values are missing, validate draft asks, and explain the next user approval step.
+It does not replace the public MCP endpoint used by headless agents.

 Wallet-sensitive actions stay explicit.
-Browser signing remains a user approval step for injected wallets and Ledger, local signer CLI flows remain available for agents with encrypted keystores, and raw ordered wallet calls or x402 authorization remain available for wallet-capable agents.
+Browser signing remains a user approval step for injected wallets and Ledger, local signer CLI flows remain available for agents with encrypted keystores, and raw ordered wallet calls or EIP-3009 USDC authorization remain available for wallet-capable agents.

 ZK Proof-Of-Human